 Jennifer, Lead Investigator: On this investigation, we set up a camera downstairs in the study near the bookshelf to see if we could capture the shadows and mists reported there.
-We also set up three cameras upstairs: one at the top of the stairs with a trigger toy ball to see if we could capture it moving as reports have stated and trail cams in the closet and attic to capture any movement or shadows.
-We also set up motion detectors and audio recorders in the bathroom to capture any movement or possible EVPS there.
-Audio recorders were set up in the room under the attic as well as in the doll room with the bookshelf where we also set up a camera.
+We also set up three cameras upstairs: one at the top of the stairs with a trigger toy ball to see if we could capture it moving, as reports have stated, and trail cams in the closet and attic to capture any movement or shadows.
+We also set up motion detectors and audio recorders in the bathroom to capture any movement or possible EVPS.
+Audio recorders were set up in the room under the attic and in the doll room with the bookshelf, where we also set up a camera.

-We created a time period EVP session in the room under the attic.
-Julie brought in time period clothing along with era related pieces to see if we could get an EVP response.
+We created a period EVP session in the room under the attic.
+Julie brought in period clothing and era-related pieces to see if we could get an EVP response.
 I had her ask questions to John Warren as if she were the murdered victim, Adeline.
-I wanted to see if that would trigger any response as he stayed in the attic.
+I wanted to see if that would trigger any reaction as he stayed in the attic.
 She also asked questions related to the war that was taking place during that time.
 I also did an EVP role-playing session as Mary, Adeline’s daughter, who found her murdered, to see if that triggered a response.

-It was after Julie’s EVP session that somehow the door to that room locked.
-We tried to find an explanation, but could not.
+After Julie’s EVP session, the door to that room locked somehow.
+We tried to find an explanation but could not.

 We are currently reviewing audio and camera footage and will post anything we find.

-Downstairs we set up a green grid light to see if we can capture any of the shadows that were reported in the x-ray room.
-During this time we also were playing a time looped recording of saloon music in the other room to see if that would trigger any activity since the downstairs area would be where a bar was at.
+Downstairs we set up a green grid light to see if we could capture any of the shadows reported in the x-ray room.
+We also played a looped recording of saloon music in the other room to see if that would trigger any activity since the downstairs area would be where a bar was.

-It was a very windy night which made some of the audio hard to distinguish.
+It was a very windy night, making some of the audio hard to distinguish.

 My audio did not capture any EVPs.
-The only strange thing footage wise that happened to me was that my camera footage in the attic somehow shut off by itself in the attic, the battery was fully charged, so I felt that was somewhat odd.
+The only strange thing that happened to my camera in the attic is that it somehow shut off by itself in the attic, the battery was fully charged, so I felt that was somewhat odd.

-We would like to thank Rob for allowing us to come out and we look forward to going back soon!
+We want to thank Rob for allowing us to come out, and we look forward to going back soon!

 The Garnett House was built in 1858 by D.W.
 Houston and was opened as a hotel by Hiram Tefft in the fall of that year.
-The building sits at the corner of Fourth Avenue and Walnut in the town of Garnett, Kansas.
+The building sits at the corner of Fourth Avenue and Walnut in Garnett, Kansas.
 The building was the first hotel in town and had several additions built onto the building.
-It was said that Mrs. Houston refused to move into the original building due to it’s swaying in the breeze.
-The hotel became known as The Garnett House and also the Lighthouse Hotel due to its bright lantern on the top floor which could be seen for miles at that time.
+It was said that Mrs. Houston refused to move into the original structure due to its swaying in the breeze.
+The hotel became known as The Garnett House and the Lighthouse Hotel due to its bright lantern on the top floor, which could be seen for miles at that time.
 It is the only surviving antebellum structure in the town of Garnett, Kansas.

-As a hotel, the building has been a witness and a participant to many events in it’s near 160-year history.
-During the time known as “Bleeding Kansas”, it is said that the famous Abolitionist John Brown hid escaped slaves in the attic of the home.
-This is said to have happened around 1859 just prior to the American Civil War.
+As a hotel, the building has been a witness and a participant in many events in its nearly 160-year history.
+During the time known as “Bleeding Kansas,” it is said that the famous Abolitionist John Brown hid escaped enslaved people in the attic of the home.
+This is said to have happened around 1859, just before the American Civil War.

-During the 1870s, the town of Garnett became a crossroads of cowboys, settlers headed West and citizens.
+During the 1870s, the town of Garnett became a crossroads of settlers headed West, cowboys, and citizens.
 It literally became the scene out of the Old West with saloons, brothels, and gunfights in the streets.
-It was during this time that the hotel hosted some of it’s most famous guests.
+During this time, the hotel hosted some of its most famous guests.
 The guest list includes famous lawmen Wyatt Earp, Bat Masterson, and Wild Bill Hickock.
-It also includes famous scout Buffalo Bill Cody who was traveling with Hickock at the time.
-Belle Starr the famous female cowboy shooter was also a guest of the hotel.
+It also includes renowned scout Buffalo Bill Cody who was traveling with Hickock at that time.
+Belle Starr, the famous female cowboy shooter, was also a hotel guest.
 The famous outlaw Jesse James was also rumored to have stayed here under one of his many aliases.

-After this time, the hotel eventually became a private residence once larger and more modern hotels began to appear in the town of Garnett.
-In the early 1950s, the building became the Doctor’s Office of Dr. Robert Stevens and his wife Dr. Julius-Stevens.
+After this time, the hotel eventually became a private residence once more prominent, and more modern hotels began to appear in the town of Garnett.
+In the early 1950s, the building became the Doctor’s Office of Dr. Robert Stevens and his wife, Dr. Julius-Stevens.
 They treated patients in the old hotel up until the 21st Century.